Liquid exfoliation @ The Skin Clinic Fremantle

-At The Skin Clinic Fremantle, we have a number of different types and designs of liquid exfoliant.
-Our Dermal Therapists are here to guide your choice and find the right solution for your skin.
+At The Skin Clinic Fremantle, we have a number of different types and designs of liquid exfoliant, from simple, single-ingredient solutions through to advanced-delivery systems.
+Our Dermal Therapists are here to guide your choice and find the right peel for your skin.

 Enerpeel® is our most popular range of exfoliant treatments – a skin remodelling solution utilising advanced delivery technology in a range of skin peel treatments.

 The Enerpeel® range is the perfect choice for patients seeking skin rejuvenation treatments that can stimulate re-modelling, boost collagen, elastin and hyaluronic acid production without traumatising the skin on the surface.

 Non-medical skin peels remove surface skin cells and encourage the creation of new ones, for a smoother, more luminous skin.
 This superficial effect delivers a short term benefit, which means they need to be repeated frequently.

 Medical-grade liquid exfoliants deliver deeper fibre re-modelling to reduce lines and wrinkles, and to plump up the skin for a more sustained result.
 These remodelling treatments will improve and enhance your skin’s clarity, tone and texture, leaving you with more healthy skin that looks and acts younger.

 Enerpeel® technology has made it possible to reduce the surface trauma caused by a peel, whilst at the same time making the renewal of the epidermis and remodelling of the dermis more efficient.